-Welcome to Cultural Heritage in European Societies and Spaces!
+Welcome to Culture and Heritage in European Societies and Spaces!

 Each year, 5 students selected for the program will have the opportunity to:

-- Participate in two workshops at the University of Barcelona that will include short study tours to important heritage sites
+Participate in an international workshop at the University of Barcelona that will include short study tours to important heritage sites

 If this sounds like something you are interested in, visit our other pages to find out more about the program, research streams, location, coursework, faculty, and to apply for this exciting research opportunity in Barcelona, Spain!

 2013-2017 program funded through NSF Award Number: IIA-1261172;

 2010-2013 program funded through NSF Award Number: OISE-0968575

 Check out this article in the Daily Collegian on the 2013-2014 cycle of the CHESS program!